lazygis/pytoc/README.md

 # PyTOC
-A Python library for generating Total Operating Characteristic (TOC) Curve.
+A Python library for generating Total Operating Characteristic (TOC) Curves.

 **The main features of this library are:**